hmcts/courtfinder-search/README.md

 py.test can also be used to run tests faster:

-    py.test -n 3 --cov .
+    py.test -n 3

-will run the tests using 3 processes and will show the coverage report
+will run the tests using 3 processes.
+To show the coverage report:

+    py.test -n 3 --cov . --cov-report term-missing

 ## Environment variables